 And it’s no surprise.
 From the fish of the freshwater lakes to the vast fields of rye, so many fresh, quality ingredients make their way into Estonian dishes.

-Prepare for breathtaking flavors that soothe and comfort the stomach, as a native Estonian guides us through 16 traditional Estonian dishes you simply have to try.
+Prepare for breathtaking flavors that soothe and comfort the stomach.
+Guided by Diana, a food expert and writer from Estonia, here is our curated list of 16 traditional Estonian dishes you simply have to try.

-Sprats are a delicious small oily fish, similar to sardines.
-They are wildly popular in Estonia and feature in many dishes.
+Sprats are delicious small oily fish, similar to sardines.
+They are widely popular in Estonia and feature in many dishes.

 You can find sprats in most local food stores and supermarkets.
 They can be bought smoked, canned, or pickled in a spicy brine.
 All bring unique, fresh flavors to the table.